cs-rrcc/25FCSC3022-final/README.md

 ## Determining the Database Name

 Use security testing techniques to determine the current database.
-If successful, document the URL was used during the test.
+If successful, document the URL used during the test.

 ```
 Copy and paste the URL used